Our current Chair of the Academy Community Board is Scott Cleverdon

 Represent the Academy in its community

-The five roles translate specifically into the following tasks that the AAB undertakes:
+The five roles translate specifically into the following tasks that the ACB undertakes:

 it acts as a key link between the Academy, parents and local community; (through a termly meeting structure);

 it supports the work of the Academy in the community;

 it supports the Head Teacher and Academy Leadership Team in the development and implementation of the Academy Improvement Plan and other relevant plans, ensuring that the TLP/School ethos remains at the heart of the Academy community;